ToGanz/next_saturday/README.md

 The app isn't finished yet.
 TODO's:

-- Users can create events, but not yet join events.
-- The Homepage shows all upcoming events.
-Users should be able to click on one    event and join it as a participant.
-- The show page of the event should list all participants.
-- The show page of the user (user's profile page) should show the upcoming        events they participate in.
-At the moment it just shows their created events.
 - The Homepage should be a calendar with all the events of the month
 - the test suite of the interface of the Homepage is still lacking